tibormester/tibormester.github.io/README.md

 #### *Back to 3D and Implementing FABRIK in Godot*

-Eventually, I realized that a physical organ system would be best experienced in 3D.
-With my prior experience from Unity, it was easy to implement this in Godot.
+Eventually, I realized that a physical organ system would be best experienced in 3D since aiming in 2D has fewer degrees of freedom.
+With my prior experience coding FABRIK in Unity, it was easy to implement it into Godot.

 ![Endless 3D](https://github.com/tibormester/tibormester.github.io/blob/master/fabrikGodot.mov)